Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Introduction

 \subsection{Main applications II: A result of Harder--Raghuram}

-Our main result on period relation of critical values of Rankin--Selberg $L$-functions with explicit powers of $(2\pi i)$, Thm.\ A, also provides a direct generalization of an important result of Harder--Raghuram for pairs of automorphic representations $\Pi\otimes\Pi'$ of $\GL_n(\A_F)\times\GL_{n-1}(\A_F)$ as above.\\\\ Indeed, recapitulating their result very shortly, in \cite{harder-raghuram} a period, denoted $\Omega^{\varepsilon'}({}^\iota\sigma'_f)$, has been constructed and related to the ratio of consecutive critical values of Ranking--Selberg $L$-functions of cuspidal automorphic representations $\sigma$ and $\sigma'$ of $\GL_n(\A_{F^+})\times\GL_{n'}(\A_{F^+})$.
-Here, $n$ is assumed to be even while $n'$ is assumed to be odd.\\\\ In contrast to this very general theorem for consecutive quotients of critical $L$-values for cusp forms over totally real fields, our Thm.\ A implies the following general result for quotients of critical $L$-values of automorphic representations $\Pi\otimes\Pi'$ of $\GL_n(\A_F)\times\GL_{n-1}(\A_F)$ over arbitrary CM-fields:
+Our main result on period relation of critical values of Rankin--Selberg $L$-functions with explicit powers of $(2\pi i)$, Thm.\ A, also provides a direct generalization of a result of Harder--Raghuram.
+Indeed, recapitulating their result very shortly, in \cite{harder-raghuram} a period, denoted $\Omega^{\varepsilon'}({}^\iota\sigma'_f)$, has been constructed and related to the ratio of consecutive critical values of Ranking--Selberg $L$-functions of cohomological cuspidal automorphic representations $\sigma$ and $\sigma'$ of $\GL_n(\A_{F^+})\times\GL_{n'}(\A_{F^+})$.
+Here, $n$ is assumed to be even while $n'$ is assumed to be odd.
+Here we prove